 Lumbar rolls are also very useful in carseats as cars often have a bucketed seat shape which forces your spine into a slumped position.

-‘How to Reduce Back and Neck Pain at Night’ was written by Steffen Toates.
-Steffen is a chiropractor at Dynamic Health Chiropractic in Jersey CI.
+‘Using a Lumbar Roll to Prevent and Relieve Low Back Pain when Sitting’ was written by Steffen Toates.
+Steffen is a Chiropractor at Dynamic Health Chiropractic in Jersey CI.
 For more information about Steffen click here.